GRA VAT in Ghana: A Plain-English Guide for Small Businesses and Freelancers

 How to Charge VAT on Your Invoices

-Once registered, every applicable invoice needs three things: the subtotal before tax, the VAT amount calculated separately, and the grand total inclusive of VAT.
+Once registered, every applicable invoice needs four things: the subtotal before tax, the NHIL and GETFund levies, the VAT amount calculated separately, and the grand total inclusive of tax.

 The most common mistakes are avoidable.
 Charging VAT before registration is the biggest one, and it's treated seriously because it's effectively collecting tax you have no authority to collect.
-The second is applying the wrong rate, mixing up the flat-rate scheme percentage with the standard rate, or forgetting to separate VAT from the subtotal so the client can't see what they're actually being charged in tax.
+The second is applying an outdated rate — the 3% flat rate no longer exists — or forgetting to separate the tax from the subtotal so the client can't see what they're actually being charged.

 VAT Returns — When and How to File

-VAT-registered businesses file monthly returns, due by the last working day of the month following the one being reported.
-A return for January's VAT activity, for example, is due by the last working day of February.
+VAT-registered businesses file monthly returns, due on or before the last day of the month following the one being reported.
+A return for January's VAT activity, for example, is due by the end of February.
+This part hasn't changed under the new Act.

 The return needs to show output VAT (VAT you charged on sales) and input VAT (VAT you paid on business purchases), with the difference being what you owe GRA or, in some cases, what you can claim back.
 Filing is done through the GRA's online portal.